dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 > For example, if you are connecting to `dydx-mainnet-1`, you may use the provider [Bware Labs](https://bwarelabs.com/snapshots/dydx).

-Use the provider's instructions to download the snapshot into your current directory, `/.dydxprotocol`.
+Use the provider's instructions to download the snapshot into your node's data directory, `$HOME/.dydxprotocol/data`.

 > In most cases, you can run `wget <snapshot-web-address>`.